feniljain/lrust/README.md

 # LRUST

 <tr>
-LRU and MGLRU ( Muti-Generational LRU ) in Rust
+Experiemental LRU and MGLRU ( Muti-Generational LRU ) in Rust

 Get aways from LWN articles ( listed further down in the README ) for a general impl of MGLRU:
 - MGLRU in kernel is very different and complex due to it being controlled by a variety of factors, small eg. access type file-based page or DMA by CPU, we will try to implement a much simpler version demonstrating just generational use